aspose-total/Aspose.Total-Products/total/en/java/conversion/pdf-to-odt/_index.md

 {{< blocks/products/pf/feature-page-header h1="Transform PDF to ODT via Java" h2="On Premise Java API to Render PDF to ODT without using any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can convert PDF to ODT by using two simple steps.
-First you need to render PDF file to DOC using [Aspose.PDF for Java](https://products.aspose.com/pdf/java/).
-After that, by using powerful Document Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/), you can convert DOC to ODT.
-Both APIs come under [Aspose.Total for Java](https://products.aspose.com/total/java/) package.
+Converting PDF to ODT is a simple two-step process.
+First, you need to render the PDF file to DOC using Aspose.PDF for Java.
+Aspose.PDF for Java is a powerful PDF rendering API that is part of the Aspose.Total for Java package.
+Once the PDF file is rendered to DOC, you can use Aspose.Words for Java to convert the DOC file to ODT.
+Aspose.Words for Java is a powerful Document Processing API that is also part of the Aspose.Total for Java package.

+The process of converting PDF to ODT is straightforward and easy to follow.
+First, you need to render the PDF file to DOC using Aspose.PDF for Java.
+This API provides a wide range of features and options to help you render the PDF file accurately and quickly.
+Once the PDF file is rendered to DOC, you can use Aspose.Words for Java to convert the DOC file to ODT.
+This API provides a wide range of features and options to help you convert the DOC file to ODT accurately and quickly.

+By using Aspose.PDF for Java and Aspose.Words for Java, you can easily and quickly convert PDF to ODT.
+Both APIs are part of the Aspose.Total for Java package, which provides a comprehensive set of APIs for working with a wide range of file formats.
+With Aspose.Total for Java, you can easily and quickly convert PDF to ODT.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}